peteroupc/peteroupc.github.io/randomfunc.md

             return newString
       END METHOD

 _**Note:** Often applications need to generate a string of characters that's not only random, but also unique.
-The best way to ensure uniqueness in this case is to store a list (such as a hash table) of strings already generated.
+The best way to ensure uniqueness in this case is to store a list (such as a hash table) of strings already generated and to check newly generated strings against the list (or table).
 Random number generators alone should not be relied on to deliver unique results._

 <a id=Choosing_Several_Unique_Items></a>
 ## Choosing Several Unique Items